salmah52/DataPipelineWeb-GCS-BQ/README.md

 This operator downloads data from a web endpoint and uploads it to GCS.

 Parameters
-- endpoint: The URL of the web endpoint.
+- *endpoint*: The URL of the web endpoint.
 - destination_path: The path to store the file in GCS.
 - destination_bucket: The GCS bucket to upload the file.
 - service: Service identifier for file naming.